cameronrutherford/2024-Advent-Of-Code/README.md

 There will be a folder for each day's code. `main.cpp` should solve the problem.

 Although each part overlaps, I will make a folder for each part as I solve.

+I screwed up my git-fu with day 4, and so that folder only has one piece of code.

+I will likely maintain one folder for each day moving forward, and have git commits track each part...